 You can use the following steps to format an FPM boot device and install new firmware from a TFTP server.
-This procedure is based on the procedure Installing FIM firmware from the BIOS after a reboot on page 1.

 - 1. Set up a TFTP server and copy the firmware file into the TFTP server default folder. - 2.
-Log into to the primary FIM CLI and enter the following command: diagnose load-balance switch set-compatible <slot> enable bios
+Log into to the primary FIM CLI and enter the following command:

+'''

+diagnose load-balance switch set-compatible <slot> enable bios

+'''